Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 If $w\mu \in A_\infty(\mu)$ for some locally integrable $w$, then we call $w$ a Muckenhoupt-weight. \end{definition}

 There are different definitions in the literature.
 These variants and their equivalence is discussed in \cite{kansanen2011strong}.
 For geodesic metric measure spaces many of them are equivalent.
-Also, notable is the class of strong $A_\infty$-weights introduced by David and Semmes in \cite{david1989strong} (see also \cite{semmes1996nonexistence,semmes1993bilipschitz}).
-They are somewhat different from Muckenhoupt weights, and usually form a sub-class of them \cite{kansanen2011strong}.
+Also, there is the class of strong $A_\infty$-weights introduced by David and Semmes in \cite{david1989strong} (see also \cite{semmes1996nonexistence,semmes1993bilipschitz}).
+These weights are somewhat different from Muckenhoupt weights, and usually form a sub-class of them \cite{kansanen2011strong}.

 For an unfamiliar reader, we remind that Muckenhoupt weights may vanish and blow-up on subsets of the space.
 See \cite[Section V]{stein2016harmonic} for examples.
-They are also somewhat flexible to construct, as alluded to in \cite[Section 3.18]{kenigpipher91}.
-Interestingly enough, deformations by such weights preserve on geodesic spaces the property of possessing a Poincar\'e inequality.
+Such weights are also somewhat flexible to construct, as alluded to in \cite[Section 3.18]{kenigpipher91}.
+Interestingly enough, Theorem \ref{thm:weighted} shows that deformations by such weights preserve on geodesic spaces the property of possessing a Poincar\'e inequality.